zephyrproject-rtos/zephyr/doc/reference/networking/net_mgmt.rst

 The Network Management APIs allow applications, as well as network layer code itself, to call defined network routines at any level in the IP stack, or receive notifications on relevant network events.
-For example, by using these APIs, code can request a scan be done on a Wi-Fi- or Bluetooth-based network interface, or request notification if a network interface IP address changes.
+For example, by using these APIs, application code can request a scan be done on a Wi-Fi- or Bluetooth-based network interface, or request notification if a network interface IP address changes.